History of early Islamic Tunisia: Rustamid kingdom

 Tahert was economically well situated, as it formed an entrepot for trade between the Mediterranean coastlands and the Sahara.
 During the summer Tahert became the market place where the pastoralist of the desert and steppe exchanged their animal produce for the local grains harvested by sedentary farmers.
 As the most prominent Khawarij center, it attracted immigrants from across the Islamic world, including Persia the home of its founder.
 Christians also found welcome.
-Yet in another sense behavioral tolerance was slim; "life at Tahert was conducted in a permanent state of religious fevor."Abun-Nasr, A History of the Maghrib (Cambridge Univ.
-1971) at 75.
+Yet in another sense behavioral tolerance was slim; "life at Tahert was conducted in a permanent state of religious fevor."

 The founder Ibn Rustam (r.
 776–784) took the title of Imam.
 While in theory elected by elders, in practice the Imam was an hereditary office.
 The constitution was theocratic.
 The Imam was both a political and a religious leader.
 Islamic law was strictly applied. "[A]dulterers were stoned, the hands of thieves were cut off, and in war pillage and the massacring of non-warriors were not permitted."
 The Imam managed the state, law and justice, prayers, and charity.
 He collected zakah ["alms"] at harvest and distributed it to the poor and for public works.
 He appointed the qadi (judge), the treasurer, and the police chief.
 The Imam was expected to lead an ascetic life and be an able theologian.
 He was also expected to be astute, as civic conflicts might develop into religious schism.
 Yet opposing parties in disputes often submitted the matter to mediation.
-The Khawarij remained tolerant toward "unbelievers".Julien, History of North Africa (Paris 1952; London 1970) at 29-32.
+The Khawarij remained tolerant toward "unbelievers".

 The remaining Christians of the region (called Afariqa or Ajam by Muslim Arabs) could find a tolerant home in Rustamid Tahert, where their community was known as the Majjana.
 This acceptance "might explain the growth of Ibadi communities in area where there is also evidence for the persistence of Christianity."
 Yet here, given the continuing defense of Rustamid autonomy against "the depredations of the central power" the Aghlabids, the choice to convert to Islam was sometimes "as much a political as a religious act."

 The Rustamids endured about as long at the Aghlibid emirate; both states declined, and fell to the Fatimids during 909.
 Kharijites surviving from the Rustamid era eventually became Ibadis.
-For the most part, they now reside in the Djebel Nefousa (western Libya), in the Mzab and at Wargla (eastern Algeria), and on Djerba island in Tunisia.Abun-Nasr, A History of the Maghrib (Cambridge Univ.
-1971) at 76.
+For the most part, they now reside in the Djebel Nefousa (western Libya), in the Mzab and at Wargla (eastern Algeria), and on Djerba island in Tunisia.